 You'll Think it's Photoshopped

-The Antelope Canyon of Arizona formed out of the erosion of sandstone from rain water and flash flooding, is truly awe inspiring and if you don't see it for yourself you'll be fooled that it's photoshpped .
-The Antelope Canyon includes two different, but equally amazing slot canyon sections, referred to as "Upper Antelope Canyon" and "Lower Antelope Canyon" or "The Crack" and "The Corkscrew" respectively.
+The Antelope Canyon of Arizona formed out of the erosion of sandstone from rainwater and flash flooding, is truly awe-inspiring and if you don't see it for yourself you'll be fooled that it's photoshopped .
+The Antelope Canyon includes two different, but equally amazing slot canyon sections referred to as "Upper Antelope Canyon" and "Lower Antelope Canyon" or "The Crack" and "The Corkscrew" respectively.

 Both are in the LeChee Chapter of the native Navajo Nation.
 The canyons aren't open to the public and are accessible by guided tours only.